How Query Store collects data

 |sys.query_store_runtime_stats_interval||Query Store divides time into automatically generated time windows (intervals) and stores aggregated statistics on that interval for every executed plan.
 The size of the interval is controlled by the configuration option Statistics Collection Interval (in Management Studio) or

-When query gets compiled for the first time, query text and initial plan are sent to Query Store
+When a query gets compiled for the first time, query text and the initial plan are sent to Query Store.

-When query gets recompiled, the plan is being updated in the Query Store.
-If a new plan is created, Query Store adds the new plan entry for the query, keeping the previous ones along with their execution statistics.
+When a query gets recompiled, the plan is updated in Query Store.
+If a new plan is created, Query Store adds the new plan entry for the query and keeps the previous ones along with their execution statistics.

-During the compile and check for recompile phases, SQL Server determines if there is a plan in the Query Store that should be applied for the currently running query.
-If there is a forced plan and the plan in the procedure cache is different than the forced plan, the query gets recompiled, effectively the same way as if PLAN HINT was applied to that query.
+During the compile and check for recompile phases, SQL Server determines if there's a plan in Query Store that should be applied for the currently running query.
+If there's a forced plan and the plan in the procedure cache is different than the forced plan, the query gets recompiled.
+This is effectively the same way as if PLAN HINT was applied to that query.
 This process happens transparently to the user application.

-The following diagram depicts points of integration explained above:
+The following diagram depicts the points of integration explained in the previous steps:

 To minimize I/O overhead, new data is captured in-memory.
-Writes operations are queued and flushed to disk afterwards.
-Query and plan information (Plan Store on diagram below) are flushed with minimal latency.
-The runtime statistics (Runtime Stats) are kept in memory for a period of time defined with the
+Write operations are queued and flushed to disk afterwards.
+Query and plan information, shown as Plan Store in the following diagram, are flushed with minimal latency.
+The runtime statistics, shown as Runtime Stats, are kept in memory for a period of time defined with the

 DATA_FLUSH_INTERVAL_SECONDS option of the

 SET QUERY_STORE statement.
-The SSMS Query Store dialog box allows you to enter Data Flush Interval (Minutes), which it converts to seconds.
+You can use the Management Studio Query Store dialog box to enter a value for Data Flush Interval (Minutes), which is internally converted to seconds.

-If the system crashes, Query Store can lose runtime data up to amount defined with
+If the system crashes or a shutdown occurs while using trace flag 7745, Query Store can lose runtime data that has been collected but not yet persisted, up to a time window defined with

 DATA_FLUSH_INTERVAL_SECONDS.
-The default value of 900 seconds (15 minutes) is an optimal balance between query capture performance and data availability.
+We recommend the default value of 900 seconds (15 minutes) as a balance between query capture performance and data availability.

 If the system is under memory pressure, runtime statistics can be flushed to disk earlier than defined with